diogocavilha/fancy-git/README.md

 # :heavy_check_mark: After installing

-1. Change your terminal font to one of these fonts:
+1. Change the font *in your terminal application* to one of these fonts:
    - **Sauce-Code-Pro-Nerd-Font-Complete-Windows-Compatible.ttf**.
    - **DejaVu-Sans-Mono-Nerd-Font-Complete.ttf**.
    - **DejaVu-Sans-Mono-Nerd-Font-Complete-Mono.ttf**.